 The best way to diagnose nerve pain involves a careful history and physical examination.
 That examination can help decide whether or not additional blood tests, MRIs, or even nerve conduction studies will help identify the cause of the pain.

 Nerve pain emanating from a herniated disc may respond well to Boudreau steroid injections, anti-neuropathic medications, and physical therapy.
 In some cases that are so severe, a consultation with a spinal surgeon may be necessary to determine if surgery to relieve pressure may be helpful for patients with persistent.

 Symptoms, sometimes it’s essential to use highly specialized interventional techniques such as neurostimulation.

 What Causes Sciatic Nerve Pain?

-In this article, we’re going to give a breakdown of the three main causes of sciatica and what symptoms to look for to help figure out what might be causing your sciatic nerve pain.
+In this article, we will give a breakdown of the three leading causes of sciatica and what symptoms to look for to help figure out what might be causing your sciatic nerve pain.